cn205000/IT-Portfolio/VM's & Network Traffic/Traffic-Monitoring-With-Wireshark/readme.md

 <img src="https://imgur.com/vzhjzj9.png" height="90%" width="90%" alt="Blocking ICMP Traffic">
 </p>

-📌 *Why?*
-*Blocking ICMP traffic demonstrates how network security groups (NSGs) can control communication and protect cloud resources.*

 <br>
 <br>

 ## Step 5️⃣: Observing SSH Traffic

+> 📌 *Why?* Observing SSH traffic highlights the importance of encrypted communication when remotely managing servers.

 1. In **Wireshark**, apply a filter for `ssh`.
 2. On the **Windows 10 VM**, open **PowerShell** and connect to the **Linux VM** using:  ssh *linuxUsername*@*Linux Private IP*